 Paul Ragusa is a partner in the Intellectual Property section of the firm's New York office.
-His practice encompasses high technology and Hatch-Waxman patent litigation, patent portfolio management, counseling and licensing.
+His practice encompasses high technology and Hatch-Waxman patent litigation, IP portfolio management, counseling and licensing.

-He serves on the Advisory Board at IP Litigator, is the Chair of the American Intellectual Property Law Association's Standards and Open Source Committee, and serves on the International Institute for Conflict Prevention and Resolution's (CPR) IP Disputes Committee and on the Intellectual Property Owners' (IPO) Standards Setting Committee, using those positions to address the practical implications of important changes to the law.
+He is the Chair of the American Intellectual Property Law Association's Standards and Open Source Committee and Secretary of the Intellectual Property Owners' (IPO) Standards Setting Committee, and serves on the Advisory Board at IP Litigator, using those positions to address the practical implications of important changes to the law.